This database features hundreds of titles covering Art, Architecture, Design, History, Philosophy, Music, Literature, Theater, and Cultural Studies.

 Produced by the Modern Language Association (MLA), the electronic version of the bibliography dates back to the 1920s.
 The database contains millions of citations as well as full text for 1,000 journals.

-Journals in literature and criticism, history, the visual and performing arts, cultural studies, education, political science, gender studies, economics, and many others.
+More than 800 journals in literature and criticism, history, the visual and performing arts, cultural studies, education, political science, gender studies, economics, and many other subject areas.

 Project MUSE is a unique collaboration between libraries and publishers, providing 100% full-text, affordable and user-friendly online access to a comprehensive selection of prestigious humanities and social sciences journals.
 MUSE's online journal collections support a diverse array of research needs at academic, public, special and school libraries worldwide.
 Our journals are heavily indexed and peer-reviewed, with critically acclaimed articles by the most respected scholars in their fields.
 MUSE is also the sole source of complete, full-text versions of titles from many of the world's leading university presses and scholarly societies.
 Currently, MUSE provides full-text access to current content from over 400 titles representing nearly 100 not-for-profit publishers.